Mobile menu

 Coconut flour

 Made from defatted coconut, this flour has a delicate coconut flavor, pale ivory color, and is high in fiber.
 Use it in sparingly in cakes, muffins, pancakes and cookies.
-With too much coconut flour, baked goods can be dry.
-Store coconut flour in the freezer up to six months.
+With too much coconut flour, baked goods can be dry and taste strongly of coconut.

 corn flour